beemojs/beemo/docs/provider.md

   jest.js
 ```

-> The benefit of Beemo is that we can avoid build tool conventions and standardize on a single
+> The benefit of Beemo is that we can avoid dev tool conventions and standardize on a single
 > implementation.
 No more `.foorc`, `.foorc.js`, or `.foorc.json` nonsense.
 Just `configs/foo.js`.

 Each configuration file should return a JavaScript object.
 Easy enough.